 BBVA Compass: Simple Checking

 Just as the name suggests, this is a no-frills account.
 One of the many considerations when opening a checking account for a college student is what monthly fees.
 BBVA offers no-fee checking, remote check deposit, and has no minimum balance requirements.
 They also pay a modest rate of interest on checking account balances.
 BBVA does not offer any type of overdraft protection, nor do they charge any fees should you write a check that causes your account to go negative, instead they simply decline the transaction.

 Regions Bank LifeGreen Checking for Students

-These accounts do not have a minimum balance requirement though they do require a student to deposit $50 to open the account.
-One of the best features of this bank is the use of the various services earns the account holder points which can be redeemed for gift cards, cash, or travel to name a few.
+These accounts do not have a minimum balance requirement although they do require a student to deposit $50 to open the account.
+One of the best features of this bank is the use of the various services earns that earn points that can be redeemed for cash, travel, gift cards or other goodies.
 The fees associated with an overdraft are high and they do not offer reimbursement for other ATM fees.
-However, this is still lone of the best checking accounts for those who are good at managing their money, particularly for those who are interested in the rewards portion of the accounts.
+However, this is still lone of the best checking accounts for those who are good at managing their money, particularly for those who are interested in earning rewards.

 KeyBank: Key Student Checking

 While KeyBank does have a modest monthly fee, it is still one of the best checking accounts for college students.
-Additionally, the monthly fee is waived should the account be used at least five times through the month, or by depositing $200 per month into the account.
-A student need only be 16 years old to gain access to these accounts and there is no minimum balance though the account must be opened with at least $50.
+Additionally, the monthly fee is waived should the account be used at least five times per month, or by depositing $200 per month into the account.
+A student need only be 16 years old to open one of these accounts and there is no minimum balance – although you do need at least $50 to open the account.
 In addition to a wide network of ATMs, there are several brick-and-mortar locations and they offer full online access and a well-developed mobile application.